zulip/zulip/docs/chat-zulip-org.md

 ## Chat meetings

 We have regular chat meetings on Zulip to coordinate work on various parts of the Zulip project.
-While most developer discussion happens asynchonrously, these meetings are used mainly to coordinate work within a major area of Zulip.
+While most developer discussions happen asynchonrously, these meetings are used mainly to coordinate work within a major area of Zulip.
 These meetings are usually scheduled in Pacific time mornings, since that seems to be the best time for our